by Debbie “The Rat Lady” Ducommun

 force-fed.

-An infection can also damage the nasal cavity resulting in bleeding,
+An infection can also damage the nasal cavity resulting in bleeding, which

-treated long-term with amoxicillin.
+long-term with amoxicillin.

 (For how to mix and use amoxicillin see “Giving Medications” and “Mixing Medications in a Liquid” below.)